Originally published February 18, 2019; most recently updated November 22, 2021.

 • Purchase your own ISBNs.
 You can use the same ISBN across platforms as long as the book is identical–that is, the same trim size, the same cover type, and so on.
 (Be sure to understand how ISBNs work before using this strategy.)

 • Use IngramSpark for all other sales channels.
 Set your book up on IS second.
-Rationale: If you sell primarily online, having your book on IS lets you set a lower discount than Amazon takes.
-If your strategy entails bookstores, your book can be more appealing due to returnability and retailers’ existing familiarity with Ingram’s distribution processes.
+Rationale: If you sell primarily online, having your book on IS lets you set a lower discount than Amazon takes for expanded distribution.
+If your strategy entails bookstores, your book also can be more appealing due to returnability and retailers’ existing familiarity with Ingram’s distribution processes.

 Resources